jpjuvo/64-3D-RaSGAN/Readme.md

 **Note!** *GPU version of the Tensorflow is the only reasonable option for this tutorial.
 3D-GANs of this size would take too long to train on any CPU.*

 **Note-2!** This repository works with Tensorflow version 1.7 and Tensorlayer version 1.9.
 You may run into errors if you use newer versions.
-Thank you [chenyang1995](https://github.com/chenyang1995) for testing and reporting this!
+Thank you Sven for testing and reporting this!

 ## Steps